mwyrebski/foosball/README.md

 # Foosball

-Simple API for tracking game stats for three-set Foosball games.
+Simple web service with API for tracking game stats for three-set Foosball games.

 ## Domain